Invoca/value_class/README.md

 A TableSet defines a set of one or more partitions.
 Partitions are explained in the next paragraph.
 For simple cases, such as our
 :common table set definition, there is only one partition.
 For sharding situations, however, there may be many partitions for a given table set.
-TableSets also define a set of writeable tables and readable tables.
-Attempts to perform queries on a TableSet connection that do not conform to the writeable/readable lists will result in an error.
+TableSets also define a set of writable tables and readable tables.
+Attempts to perform queries on a TableSet connection that do not conform to the writable/readable lists will result in an error.
 For instance, if a TableSet is configured for read-access of data warehouse tables, a connection from it will inspect and reject queries attempting to write to warehouse tables.

 A Partition defines a set of servers, which must contain exactly one leader, as well as zero or more followers.
 When the partition is asked